 Plus One Gallery was founded in 2001 by Colin Petit and Maggie Bollaert.
 Originally situated in Seymour Place, Marylebone the gallery moved to Pimlico Road in 2006 and enjoyed 10 years in this iconic part of London.
-Plus One Gallery relocated to Battersea Reach in Summer 2016 to an ultra modern space, an exciting new venture that will accommodate and enhance the growth of the gallery.
-The up and coming south side of the river and the new development itself complement the contemporary style of the art works we sell and the continuous developments we make in the modern world.
+Plus One Gallery relocated to the Piper Building (Fulham) in April 2018 to an ultra modern space, an exciting new venture that accommodates to our clients needs, we now run by appointment only making every visit a far more personal experience.

 Plus One Gallery is dedicated to the development and promotion of British and international contemporary hyperrealist art.
 The gallery maintains a high standard of painters and sculptors, representing a number of Masters within the field alongside an array of emerging artists.